s10530086/AI10530086/README.md

 蘇家威

-I am a  Department of Information and Communication student in Chaoyang University of Technology
+I am a  Department of Information and Communication student in Chaoyang University of Technology  ，

-This my teacher of AI subject   https://github.com/tccnchsu/AI2007245
+and  this is  my teacher of AI subject   https://github.com/tccnchsu/AI2007245